bsgriggs/mendix-advanced-pagination/docs/Customization.md

 ### Customization Tab
 ![customizationNavigation](https://github.com/bsgriggs/pagination/blob/media_v2/customization/customizationNavigation.png)
 **Format** - The main structure of the buttons.
 Each has its own sub-set of options in the Type section shown in the expandable sections below.
-The two types look like this by default:
+The three types look like this by default:
 ![format](https://github.com/bsgriggs/pagination/blob/media_v2/customization/format.png)